-LPN Programs, Classes & Training Online
+Online LPN Programs, Classes & Training

 Learn how you can empower your future as a Licensed Practical Nurse

-If you’ve thought about pursuing this engaging career path, and are in the process of looking for more information about LPN courses and what the job entails, you’ve come to the right place.
+Are you a caring individual who is looking for an exciting medical career as a License Practical Nurse, or LPN?
+If you’ve thought about pursuing this engaging career path and are in the process of looking for more information about LPN courses and what the job entails, you’ve come to the right place.
 This website was designed to aid people like you who are considering the options of licensing in the field of practical nursing.
 On this site you can research LPN programs, coursework, online options, requirements, testing, continuing education, and much more.

-LPN Training Programs
+LPN Medical Training Overview

 Preparing you for a future in healthcare

 What Does LPN Stand For?LPN stands for Licensed Practical Nurse.
 LPNs are nurses who are licensed by the state they live in and they work with patients just like many other types of nurses.
 However, LPNs are different from RNs or Registered Nurses.
 They are licensed to work with patients, but don’t have the same depth of education that RNs have, so they usually don’t perform the same range of duties.
 LPNs also don’t work in all the places that RNs work, although there is some overlap between the two.
 LPNs often help patients with daily living tasks and provide supportive care under the supervision of an RN, doctor, or another member of the medical staff.